microsoft/azure_arc/docs/azure_jumpstart_arcbox/Full/_index.md

   - _`spnTenantId`_ - Your Azure tenant id
   - _`windowsAdminUsername`_ - Client Windows VM Administrator name
   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
-  - _`myIpAddress`_ - Your local IP address.
-This is used to allow remote RDP and SSH connections to the Client Windows VM and K3s Rancher VM.
   - _`logAnalyticsWorkspaceName`_ - Unique name for the ArcBox Log Analytics workspace
   - _`flavor`_ - Use the value "Full" to specify that you want to deploy the full version of ArcBox